Panama Papers: Responses by Mossack Fonseca

 In an interview with Bloomberg, Jürgen Mossack said: "The cat's out of the bag, so now we have to deal with the aftermath."

 He said the leak was not an "inside job"—the company had been hacked by servers based abroad.
 It filed a complaint with the Panamanian attorney general's office.

 On April 7, 2016, Mossack resigned from Panama's Council on Foreign Relations (Conarex), even though he was not officially serving at the time.
 His brother Peter Mossack still serves as honorary Consul of Panama, as he has since 2010.

 On May 5, 2016, Mossack Fonseca sent a cease and desist letter to the ICIJ in an attempt to stop the ICIJ from releasing the leaked documents from the Panama Papers scandal.
 Despite this, the ICIJ released the leaked documents on May 9, 2016.

 In March 2018, Mossack Fonseca announced it would close down due to "irreversible damage" to their image caused by the Panama Papers scandal.

 In October 2019, The Laundromat, a movie based on the events of the Panama Papers was released on the streaming service Netflix.
 Prior to this, Mossack and Fonseca issued a lawsuit in aim of preventing the release, citing defamation and potential damage to their rights of a fair trial by jury, should one begin.
 On July 17, 2019, the judge, based in Connecticut, refused the injunction citing lack of jurisdiction, and ordered the case be transferred to Los Angeles, California.

 Responses in Panama

-At 5:00 am on April 3, as the news first broke, Ramón Fonseca Mora told television channel TVN he "was not responsible nor he had been accused in any tribunal".
+At 5:00 am on April 3, as the news first broke, Ramón Fonseca Mora told television channel TVN he "was not responsible nor had he been accused in any tribunal".

 He said the firm was the victim of a hack and that he had no responsibility for what clients did with the offshore companies that they purchased from Mossack Fonseca, which were legal under Panamanian law.
 Later that day, the Independent Movement (MOVIN) (Note: MOVIN: an independent political movement based in Panama, focused on influencing and monitoring the independence, efficiency and transparency of government institutions and their management.) called for calm, and expressed hope that the Panamanian justice system would not allow the culprits to go with impunity.